MicrosoftDocs/learn/learn-pr/azure/azure-cloud-services-tutorials/includes/5-exercise-integrate-azure-storage.md

     > [!TIP]
     > If you've installed the [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) then look into the *objects* table and you'll see there the created *Tracked Object*.

-## Upload and Download image from Azure Blob storage
+## Upload and download image from Azure blob storage

 In this section, you'll use the Azure Blob storage to upload and download images that will be used as thumbnails for *Tracked Objects*.